 1The device name of a disk drive depends on the number of fixed disks.
+2Note that u represents the unit number.

 1.1.2.4 DSSI Disk and Tape Drives

 Systems that use RF-series disk drives and TF-series tape drives access the DSSI bus in different ways, as follows.